skylarweaver/front-end-afa/src/pages/index.md

       Skylar will ride a Suzuki TU250x motorcycle 17,000 miles down the Pan-American Highway through Central and South America to Patagonia.
 Along the way, Skylar will work with Adventures for Alopecia to:
     goal1: Sponsor support events for Latin Americans with Alopecia.
-Adventures for Alopecia will work with existing <a target="_blank" href="https://www.naaf.org">NAAF</a> and <a target="_blank" href="https://childrensalopeciaproject.org">CAP</a> Central and South American partners where possible, and foster the creation of new groups where needed.
+Adventures for Alopecia will work with existing <a target="_blank" href="https://www.naaf.org">NAAF</a> and <a target="_blank" href="https://childrensalopeciaproject.org">CAP</a> Central and South American groups where possible, and foster the creation of new groups where needed.
 We aim to create sustainable support communities and as such, will be funding support group events for a one year duration.
     goal2: Raise awareness and educate the public about Alopecia through social media, word of mouth, press, and more.
     goal3: Advance research to find a cure for Alopecia by funding <a target="_blank" href="https://www.naaf.org/research">NAAF's Treatment Development Program</a>.
   ctaText: See Skylar's Planned Route